m3m0ry/fixedpoint/README.md

 }
 ```

-## Future Work
-I plan to expand **FixedPoint** with an 'arithmetic' module, for easier handling of fixed-point arithmetic.
-Especially for arithmetic, where the scale of the fixed point might change, in order to keep the information.

 ## Related Work
-There are similar packages which provide some kind of fixed-point types and arithmetic.
+There are similar packages which provide some kind of decimal or fixed-point types and arithmetic.
 However they don't seem to be maintained, or are too big for my purposes.
 There is [fixed](https://github.com/jaypha/fixed), which is very similar and inspired this project.
 [stdxdecimal](https://github.com/JackStouffer/stdxdecimal) seems to have same goals as well.